 The results of this year's operations for the District as a whole are reported in the Statement of Activities.
-As the following table indicates, net position increased for the year ending June 30, 2020.
-With an increase in the Foundation Allowance, total unrestricted revenue increased slightly in 2020.
-On the expense side, the District experienced a slight increase in operating expenses.
-Capital outlay continues as the District spends on the sinking fund and 2019 capital projects funds
+As the following table indicates, net position increased for the year ending June 30, 2021.
+With an increase in taxable values, and federal and state funding, total unrestricted and restricted revenue increased in 2021.
+On the expense side, the district experienced a slight decrease in operating expenses.
+Capital outlay continues as the District spends on the sinking fund, and the 2019 and 2021 capital project funds.